 Quietly nestled off NC Highway 96 between the major roadways of US 64, US 264 Bypass, and I-540, Weaver’s Pond is centrally located for easy access to Raleigh, Wendell, and Knightdale as well as Rocky Mount and Wilson.
 A short 15-minute drive down I-540 connects Zebulon to NC’s capital city, with easy connections to Raleigh-Durham International Airport, Chapel Hill, the Research Triangle Park, and more.

 By linking urban connections to a smaller, slow-paced setting, a Weaver’s Pond address provides you with a calm home base for excursions big and small.
 Your commute home from a hectic workday ends with a view of our twin lakes, peace and quiet, and your family.

 Upon completion, Weaver’s Pond will feature more than 650 quality-crafted single-family homes at various price points.
-We are proud of our select builders, including Bill Clark Homes and the Lakewinds at Weaver’s Pond Custom Builder Team
+We are proud to be working with our select builder, DRB Homes.

 In the early 1900s, America relied on the railroad for its business and pleasure travel.
 Zebulon was born in 1906 to fill such a need.

 The Raleigh and Pamlico Sound Railroad Company recognized the need to connect the capital of Raleigh further east, towards tobacco country.
 They built tracks through a dense pine forest between two family farms.
 That same year, the Zebulon Company received its charter when Raleigh developer Edgar B. Barbee teamed up with local resident Falconer B. Arendell to organize the area for development.
 The two purchased 49 acres along the tracks and carved out the bones of a new city.